Solar 101 Beginners Guide Australia

 What is an inverter?

-• Efficiency: This refers to what proportion of the DC electricity your panels generate the inverter successfully converts to AC electricity
+• Efficiency: This refers to what proportion of panel-generated DC electricity that the inverter successfully converts to AC electricity.

 Do I need a solar battery

 Whether you need a solar battery depends on the outcomes you expect from your solar system.
-A solar battery acts as a storage system for the electricity generated by your solar panels, so you can use it at times when you would otherwise have to use electricity from the grid to power your home.
-Such a time could be in the evening, when your solar panels aren’t producing electricity for you to use immediately and grid electricity tends to be in greater demand and so more expensive.
+A solar battery acts as a storage system for the electricity generated by your solar panels, so you can use it to power your home at times when you would otherwise have to use electricity from the grid.
+Such a time could be in the evening, when your solar panels aren’t producing electricity for you to use immediately and grid electricity tends to be in greater demand (and therefore more expensive).

-Without a battery to store the electricity your panels generate during daylight hours, that power is used for any immediate electricity needs in your home at the time of generation and any excess electricity is exported to the electricity grid in return for a FiT.
-A battery gives you the option of storing that excess electricity instead for your own use.
+Without a battery to store the electricity your panels generate during daylight hours, that power is used for any immediate electricity needs in your home at the time of generation.
+Any excess electricity is then exported to the electricity grid in return for a FiT.
+In comparison, a battery gives you the option of storing that excess electricity instead for your own use.
 Most solar batteries store electricity in the DC form, so you may still need an inverter to convert that electricity to AC for use at home.

 You might choose to install a solar battery to reduce or even eliminate your reliance on the grid.
 Another common reason to install a battery is that you may have an electricity plan with a time-of-use tariff; storing electricity in a battery could allow you to use that power during peak times when grid energy is more expensive.
 A downside of solar batteries, however, is that a battery of sufficient size to support most homes’ electricity needs is quite expensive – think $10,000 or more.